Morgan le Fay: Schism with Guinevere and Arthur

 Uther (or Arthur himself in the Post-Vulgate) betroths her to his ally, King Urien of Gorre (Gore), the realm described as an Otherworldly northern British kingdom, possibly the historical Rheged (early versions have alternatively named Morgan's husband as Nentres of Garlot, who later was recast as the husband of her sister Elaine).
 Now a queen but unhappy with her husband, Morgan serves as a lady-in-waiting for the high queen, Arthur's newly married young wife Guinevere.
 At first, Morgan and the also young Guinevere are close friends, even wearing shared near-identical rings.
 However, everything changes when Morgan is caught in an affair with her lover Guiomar (derived from Chrétien's Guigomar) by Guinevere.
 Usually, Guiomar is depicted as Guinevere's cousin (alternatively, appearing there as Gaimar, he is Guinevere's early lover instead of her relative in the German version Lancelot und Ginevra).
 The high queen intervenes to break their relationship to prevent the loss of honor (according to some scholarship, possibly also because of Guinevere's perception of Morgan, with her kinship and close relationship with Arthur, as a rival in political power).
 This incident, introduced in the Prose Merlin and expanded in the Vulgate Lancelot and the Post-Vulgate Suite du Merlin (the Huth Merlin), begins a lifelong feud between Guinevere and Morgan, who leaves the court of Camelot with all her wealth to seek out Merlin and greater powers.
 The pregnant Morgan later gives birth to Guiomar's son, who is not named in the story but is said to grow up to become a great knight.

-Morgan then either undertakes or continues her studies of dark magic under Merlin, enamored for her, the details of which vary widely depending on the telling.
+Morgan then either undertakes or continues her studies of dark magic under Merlin, enamoured of her, the details of which vary widely depending on the telling.
 In the Prose Merlin, for instance, it is Morgan who finds Merlin, whom she "loves passionately".
 In the Livre d'Artus, where Morgan's first lover is a knight named Bertolais, it is rather Merlin who goes to live with Morgan and her two ladies for a long time following the betrayal of him by Niniane (the Lady of the Lake) with her other lover, just as Morgan wished for him to do.
 In the Post-Vulgate Suite, Morgan had been tutored by Merlin even before her relationship with Guiomar, and later she returns to learn more.
 They meet at Lot's funeral, during the time when Morgan is pregnant with Yvain.
 After Merlin teaches her so much she becomes "the wisest woman in the world", Morgan scorns and drives Merlin away by threatening to torture and kill him if he would not leave her alone, which causes him great sorrow out of his "foolish love" (fol amor) for her.
 In the Vulgate Lancelot, Morgan learns all her magic only from Merlin (and not in the nunnery).
 In any case, having finished her studies under Merlin, Morgan begins scheming her vengeance as she tries to undermine virtue and achieve Guinevere's downfall whenever she can.